 The Small Business Advantage Nobody Talks About Enough

-Large businesses are genuinely afraid of this, though they won’t say so out loud, because the kind of intimacy that creates real loyalty — knowing your customer’s name, understanding their situation, showing up with the right message at the right moment — doesn’t scale the way a media budget does, and the bigger the brand, the harder it becomes to manufacture that feeling authentically.
+Large businesses are genuinely afraid of this, though they won’t say so out loud.
+The kind of intimacy that creates real loyalty (knowing your customer’s name, understanding their situation, showing up with the right message at the right moment) doesn’t scale the way a media budget does.
+The bigger the brand, the harder it becomes to manufacture that feeling authentically.

 What "Community" Actually Means in a Marketing Context

-There’s a lot of loose language around this, so let’s get specific, because community is not your follower count and the distinction matters enormously for how you approach your strategy.
+There’s a lot of loose language around this, so let’s get specific.
+Community is not your follower count, and the distinction matters enormously for how you approach your strategy.

-An audience watches from a distance and disappears when your posting slows down, whereas a community participates and stays because they were never there for the content — they were there for the relationship.
+An audience watches from a distance and disappears when your posting slows down.
+A community participates and stays because they were never there for the content.
+They were there for the relationship.

 Audience | Community |